Everything you need to know about Harry Potter and the Cursed Child in London

 Who is in the cast of Harry Potter and the Cursed Child?

 The Harry Potter and the Cursed Child cast from October 2021 includes Jamie Ballard as Harry Potter, Susie Trayling as Ginny Potter, Dominic Short as Albus Potter, Thomas Aldridge as Ron Weasley, Michelle Gayle as Hermione Granger, Phoenix Edwards as Rose Granger-Weasley, Draco Malfoy as James Howard and Luke Sumner as Scorpius Malfoy.
-Further casting is to be announced.

 Who was in the original cast of Harry Potter and the Cursed Child?